Financial help for disability: Justin Trudeau blames tories

 There has been more of 1 989 000 tests administered in Canada since the beginning of the pandemic.
 About 2 % of them have detected the disease.
 We spend, on average, 33 000 tests per day in Canada.

-Up to now, there have been 97 476 cases confirmed or probable in the country as a whole.
+Up to now, there have been 97 530 confirmed cases and probable in the entire country.
 The COVID-19 has caused the death of 7996 Canadians.

 These balance sheets provincial and territorial addition to the 13 cases, all cured, by the passengers repatriated from the cruise ship Grand Princess on march 10.